-SUSTOL is distributed in the U.S. through a limited number of specialty distributors ("Customers") that resell SUSTOL to healthcare providers, the end users of SUSTOL.
+SUSTOL is distributed in the U.S. to Customers that resell SUSTOL to healthcare providers, the end users of SUSTOL.
 Product sales are recorded net of sales allowances and estimated rebates, chargebacks, distributor fees, and other deductions.

 Product sales are recognized as revenue when there is persuasive evidence that an arrangement exists, delivery has occurred and title has passed, the price is fixed or determinable and we are reasonably assured of collecting the resulting receivable.
-Product sales are recorded net of sales allowances and estimated rebates, chargebacks, distributor fees, and other deductions.
-Due to the recent launch of SUSTOL, we do not yet have sufficient historical data regarding the third-party payor mix and resulting rebates related to shipments of SUSTOL to our Customers.
-In addition, we have further determined that we do not currently have the necessary data to provide sufficient visibility into the ultimate utilization of SUSTOL, which inhibits our ability to determine a reasonable estimate of potential returns.
-As a result of the above, we have determined that we are not yet able to reliably make all of the estimates necessary to meet certain of the key recognition criteria to recognize product sales as revenue with respect to shipments of SUSTOL to our Customers.
-Accordingly, we concluded that revenue related to shipments to our Customers should be deferred, except to the extent that our Customers have resold SUSTOL to healthcare providers.
-As of December 31, 2016, product sales of \$1.1 million to our Customers have been deferred and are recorded as deferred revenue on our consolidated balance sheet.
+Product sales are recorded net of sales allowances and estimated rebates, chargebacks, distributor fees and other deductions.
+At this point in the SUSTOL commercial launch, we do not yet have sufficient historical data regarding the third-party payor mix and resulting rebates related to shipments of SUSTOL to our Customers.
+In addition, we do not currently have the data necessary to provide sufficient visibility into the ultimate utilization of SUSTOL, which inhibits our ability to determine a reasonable estimate of potential returns.
+As a result, we are not yet able to make reliable estimates necessary to meet certain of the key recognition criteria to recognize product sales as revenue with respect to shipments of SUSTOL to our Customers.
+Accordingly, revenue related to shipments to our Customers is deferred, except to the extent that our Customers have resold SUSTOL to healthcare providers (sell-through approach).
+As of December 31, 2017, product sales of \$2.8 million to our Customers have been deferred and are recorded as deferred revenue on our consolidated balance sheet.